druglogics/ags-paper/docs/index.md

 Also, the [`results`](https://github.com/bblodfon/ags-paper-1/tree/master/results) directory includes the following files/directories:

-- `bootstrap_rand_res.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Bootstrap Random Model AUC] section.
 - `res_fit_aucs.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Fitness vs Ensemble Performance] section (link operator mutations).
 - `res_fit_aucs_topo.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Fitness vs Ensemble Performance](#fitness-vs-ensemble-performance-1) section (topology mutations).
 - `res_param_boot_aucs.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Bootstrap Simulations] section.